By Eric Bright

 Neologism: A writer might be able to invent a new phrase or coin a new word and make it popular too in his lifetime; a few words at best.
 For example, James Randi has been trying to make the term “woo woo” into the Oxford English dictionary by popularising it.
 There is nothing wrong with new words and expressions.
 However, when they are used in excess, one after another, and without

 When there is no definition of a term or when a common term is used in an undefined and uncommon way, then we have all the reasons to suspect the ulterior motives of the writer in using such a term.
 Derrida, for example, is often criticised for talking nonsense.
 Why?
 Because he made it upon himself to use words that were not defined before and use familiar words with totally unfamiliar meanings in his own mind, without even telling the readers what he had in mind if there was any.
 Was he joking?
 Was he trying to prove a point, like showing how far he can go on producing nonsense without being caught?
 No one will ever know.
-His suspicious motivations cannot be explained away as easily as he wanted us to think (I think he was trying to pull our leg and see if he could get away with it, and to a certain extent he succeeded.
-But who knows).
+His suspicious motivations cannot be explained away as easily as he wanted us to think.
+I think he was trying to pull our leg and see if he could get away with it, and to a certain extent he succeeded.
+But who knows.

-Jargon: Some writers believe that if they write for a specific audience, like for the community of mathematicians, it would be all right if they use jargon; such an audience would understand the language anyway, or should be able to understand it, they think.
+Jargon: Some writers believe that if they write for a specific audience, like for the community of mathematicians, it would be alright if they use jargon; such an audience would understand the language anyway, or should be able to understand it, they think.
 Then these writers feel justified in using as much jargon as they can in their papers or books.
 Given this argument they bring up, any case against using jargon would be a hard sell.
 After all, either you are the proper audience for a paper or a book or you are not.
 If you are, then you are supposed, in the mind of the writer anyway, to know the terminology that they are using, otherwise you are not the right audience.
 That is why and how you are considered to be the audience of the paper in the first place: Familiarity with the language of the paper.
 These writers believe that if you are not the proper audience of the paper, then it would be fine if you cannot understand a word of what they wrote.
 But, is that so?

 This argument seems to look like a slippery slope and a recipe for a bad practice.
 Because, first of all, it is not easy to define the target audience of a book or a paper.
-Even if a writer attempts to do it, he cannot limit his work from being read by the population of non-audience.
+Even if a writer attempts to do it, he cannot limit his work from being read by the population of non-target-audience.
 You can never know when a non-technical, but interested reader picks up your book or paper and tries to understand it.
 Then, if you have the slightest respect for your potential readers and their time, then you might want to make your work worthy of their efforts.

 As we saw in the case of Hegel, pretentiousness

 There can be other reasons for a style that a writer chooses to imitate or invent.
 Sometimes, the imitation of a bad style is not what causes the trouble.
 The writer simply does not know the right way of writing.
-She is not trying to be a poor writer and she wants to be understood, but because she does not know better, she has caught in a habit of writing that is contrary to what she wants to achieve.
+She is not trying to be a poor writer and she wants to be understood, but because she does not know better, she is caught in a habit of writing that is contrary to what she wants to achieve.
 I think that most writers with poor styles fall under this latter category; they don’t know better.

 If we look at Russell’s writing recommendations, we would see even more flaws in the ‘Echnotropological…’ paragraph (aside from it being total nonsense).